Men’s Box Lacrosse League

 GOALIES – FREE!
 Cannot play the field & need own equipment

 NO DROP-INS must register for a full season to be placed on a team

 - “Box” lacrosse is a more flowing game

-- League standings & schedule posted on website with 3 minute half time
+- League standings & schedule posted on website

 - Music and scorekeeper at every game